 If you’re looking for a no-nonsense pumpkin farm, then look no further than Lavender Hills.
 This family-operated pumpkin farm doesn’t host the traditional carnival rides or petting zoos, but they sure do have a lot of pumpkins–thousands are expected in this year’s crop!
 Lavender Hills specializes in organically-grown pumpkin varieties that produce unusually large or unique pumpkins.
 Look for the behemoth North Atlantic Giant, ghostly Polar Bears or the rather petite Jack B. Little pumpkins growing right on the vine.

 Pumpkin Station: Del Mar

 The Del Mar Pumpkin Station is a favorite spot for San Diegans.
-Aside from a multitude of pumpkins, you’ll find two giant slides, jumpies, a train, carousel, swing ride, sky fighter ride, a petting zoo and much more.
+Aside from a multitude of pumpkins, you’ll find two giant slides, a train ride, antique carousel, swing ride, sky fighter ride and much more.
 This location also offers the opportunity to host a party in the pumpkin patch — perfect for fall birthdays!

 15555 Jimmy Durante Blvd.

 Del Mar, CA